LOOMS & WEAVING FESTIVAL

 7 - 8 - 9 AUGUST, IERAPETRA

-The Looms & Weaving Festival is a three-day cultural initiative that explores weaving as an evolving form of intangible heritage — one that connects memory, embodied knowledge and contemporary practice.
+The Looms & Weaving Festival is a three-day cultural initiative that explores weaving as an evolving form of intangible heritage, one that connects memory, embodied knowledge and contemporary practice.

-Held in Ierapetra, on the southeast coast of Crete, the festival brings together intergenerational communities, artisans, educators, artists and researchers around the loom: not only as a technical tool, but as a space for transmission, dialogue and reinvention.
+Held in Ierapetra, on the southeast coast of Crete, the festival brought together intergenerational communities, artisans, educators, artists and researchers around the loom: not only as a technical tool, but as a space for transmission, dialogue and reinvention.

 This is not a festival of museum objects.
 Weaving here is live, shared and re-claimed. a process that unfolds through hands-on stations, children's workshops, open looms, curated exhibitions, lectures, screenings, and artistic encounters.

-The programme includes:
+The programme included:

 Daily public weaving on floor and table looms